-The local MainStreet organization is required to establish and implement three (3) NMMS-approved Economic Transformation Strategies (ETS) for the District based on one of the adopted economic development plans.
+The local MainStreet organization is required to establish and implement three (3) NMMS-approved Economic Transformation Strategies (ETS) for the district based on a market analysis and adopted economic development plans.
+The local MainStreet organization is expected to engage NMMS, their local government partner, and district stakeholders in the process of developing and adopting their ETS.
 Of the three ETS, one should be dedicated to organizational capacity building ("Capacity Building Strategy") and is not directly related to specific economic development goals.
 An annual work plan is developed based on the three (3) ETS.
-All work in the Main Street ApproachTM and Four-Points (Organization, Design, Promotion, and Economic Vitality), should directly support outcomes established under the ETS strategies.
+All work in the Main Street Approach[TM] and Four-Points (Organization, Design, Promotion, and Economic Vitality), should directly support outcomes established under the ETS strategies.
 Work teams, task forces or committees are established to implement projects that advance each strategy.

-The focus of the annual performance review of each local organization will be based on the positive outcomes of the Board and staff in meeting performance metrics in the annual work plan related to each ETS strategy and the engagement of each of the Four Points by the organization in meeting each strategy.
+The focus of the MainStreet Program Annual Review & Accreditation Process for each local organization will be based on the positive outcomes of the Board and staff in meeting performance metrics in the annual work plan related to each ETS strategy and the engagement of each of the Four Points by the organization in meeting each strategy.